-Once your air track is folded correctly, it’s ready to be stored.
+Once your air track is folded correctly, it can be stored.
 Air Tracks can easily be damaged while not being used so storage is important.
-For storage the air must be stored:
+For storage, the Air Track must be stored:

 - Dry- use a towel or dry cloth to wipe down.
-Any mositure will eventually turn to mold.
+Any moisture will eventually turn to mold.

-- Away from direct sunlight – this cam cause loss of shape to the material
+- Away from direct sunlight – this can cause loss of shape to the material

 - Inside – away from the weather elements that can cause damage

 - In a clear space – don’t place other objects on top or next to it, especially ones that can rip the material